“Do I Have to Invite My Mother to My Wedding?”

 All I want is a drama-free wedding.
 I don’t want to make any rash decisions.
 I know I will be happier if I don’t invite her and I know I wouldn’t regret it.
 But if she were to commit suicide because of not being invited, it would haunt me, even though her mental health is not my responsibility.
 What should I do? — Not My Mother’s Keeper

-First of all, congratulations on your engagement, and good for you for rising from the ashes of your abusive childhood to become a wonderful person with what sounds like a happy life.
+First of all, congratulations on your engagement, and good for you for rising from the ashes of your abusive childhood to create what sounds like a happy life.
 I’m sure a big part of where you are today is due to making wise decisions that support your emotional and spiritual well-being (like seeking therapy to help deal with childhood traumas).
 Your wedding and the decisions you make regarding it should be handled no differently than the decisions you’ve made in the last ten years since you left your abusive home.
 Do what is best for your emotional and spiritual well-being.

 You’ve already said that you don’t want your mother at your wedding and that you know you wouldn’t miss her presence.
 And why would you?
 You have no relationship with her.
 The legacy she’s left in your memory is that of an unkind and unloving mother who made your childhood hell.
 You already know better than to let her into your present and let her wreak havoc on the stability and happiness you’ve found.
 And it doesn’t sound from your letter that you have any reason to believe she’s a changed woman now and that, even if she were, you would welcome the new version of her into your life.
 It sounds like you’ve made peace as best you can with the fact that you don’t really have a mother, and while I can’t imagine how sad that’s been for you over the years, I have a harder time imagining how devastated you would be if the time you decide to give her one more chance is on your wedding day and she found a way to fuck that up too.
 Any maybe her way of screwing it up would be to simply be there because her presence alone would be enough to steal some of the light from what should be one of your brightest days.